UT-ACM-Student-Chapter/Blockchain-SoC-Projects/README.md

 TinTin decided to design a symmetirc encryption scheme for his connection with haddock.
 He asked you to design it for him using these steps:

 In all steps, use AES-128 encryption method for encryption/decryption.
 You can use python cryptography libraries for this purpose.
-1. Write a function to which gives an input message and a secret key for encryption.
+1. Write a function which gives an input message and a secret key as an argument, and encrypt the message using the key and return it.
 2. Encrypt this [confidential message](https://github.com/UT-ACM-Student-Chapter/Blockchain-summer-course/blob/main/CA1/Confidential-Message.txt) using a random key and display the encrypted result.
 3. Implement a decryption function that takes the encrypted message and the secret key as input and decrypts the message.
 4. Verify the correctness of the decryption process by comparing the original message with the decrypted message.